ConsolidatedSky/NEFARAM/README.md

 1) Press Backspace > File (top left) > import/export > in the drop-down menu select NEFARAM > import > ok > close the windows

-2) Open Inventory > click on [Additemmenu Pack] > click both books > read both books > you can drop the [Additemenu Pack]. *BETA Comment : and you can also drop the 'Spank Slave' item, it is useless, but that will keep coming back whenever you load a save.
+2) Open Inventory > click on [Additemmenu Pack] > click both books > read both books > you can drop the [Additemenu Pack].
+*BETA Comment : and you can also drop the 'DropMe' item, it is useless, but that will keep coming back whenever you load a save.
 I need to edit a script to remove that...*

 WAIT UNTIL THERE'S NO MORE MESSAGES APPEARING ON THE TOP LEFT